|Dozierende||Vera Calenbuhr (email@example.com, BeurteilerIn)|

-Each student has to attend four sessions of a group for the tutorial (each 90 minutes) under the supervision of a tutor.
+Each student has to attend four sessions of group work (each 90 minutes) under the supervision of a tutor.
 Group details tba at the beginning of the course.

 Credit points may be transferred to the "Focal Areas of Sustainability Research" module (learning agreement), unless you have a Bachelor's Degree in Economics and Business or you have attended a class with similar content earlier (then the CP of this lecture C cannot be recognized for the MSD curriculum).

 This course is offered by the program "Pathways to Sustainablilty (formerly named as TQ NE) & MSD.
 For details see: https://msd.unibas.ch/en/study-programs/tqne/